- Essays on Immigration, Religion, & Assimilation in Western Europe

-Debates and tensions surrounding the presence of large Muslim populations have established religion as a principal axis of social differentiation in Western Europe.
+Societal debates surrounding the presence of large Muslim populations have established religion as a principal axis of social differentiation in Western Europe.
 Are Muslim immigrants and their children progressively reaching social parity with natives?
-In my dissertation, I use existing survey data as well as original data from online sources and ethnographic fieldwork to examine the key structural and cultural aspects of Muslim immigrants’ incorporation in France.
-I document substantial spatial integration and the emergence of a middle-class subgroup, yet I find religiosity to be resilient to the normative influence of the French secular context of reception.
+In my dissertation, I use existing survey data as well as ethnographic fieldwork to examine the key structural and cultural aspects of Muslim immigrants’ incorporation - with a special focus on France.
+I document the emergence of a middle-class subgroup, yet I find religiosity to be resilient to the normative influence of the secular context of reception.
 I instead describe a circular dynamic of cultural retention from immigrants and discrimination from natives, which in turn prompts reactive religiosity from immigrants.
-Ethnographic evidence strongly suggests that such polarization has been reinforced by the recent wave of terrorist attacks.
-The results of this research thus question the self-evident links between socioeconomic and cultural incorporation often assumed in immigration research.
+The results of this research question the self-evident links between socioeconomic and cultural incorporation often assumed in immigration research.